ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 doing so is incompatible with the newtype-class optimization.
 Today, the only evidence fields GHC makes strict are the implicit equality evidence fields of a GADT constructor.
-So, ``MkExample5`` does not satisfy condition 4 and is therefore not denestable.
+So, ``MkExample5`` does not satisfy condition 3 and is therefore not denestable.

 ..
-  TODO: Even more examples?
-There are quite a few in the Motivation section as well.
+  TODO: examples with condition 4(ii)
+        motivating example for NODENEST
+        performance examples

   Do I really need a DataToTag example?
 I hypothesize nobody is actually affected by that change except the proposal implementors.